coriglianogiulianijuanmanuel/fumofumo/README.md

 # fumofumo
 This is the first web-page that I created.
 It's about 'fumos', a line of high-quality plush character figures.
+All the page is in Spanish!